x-magic/boot9strap/README.md

 Install via [SafeB9SInstaller](https://github.com/d0k3/SafeB9SInstaller).

-Launches "boot.firm" off of the SD card or CTRNAND.
+Launches "ntrboot.firm" off of the SD card or CTRNAND.

 ## LED Status Codes
 By holding `X + Start + Select` during boot, or if either FIRM file is corrupt, the notification LED will display the following: